git-britta-michel/algoritm_design/quick_sort_project/README.txt

+Obviously don't look at my_quick_sort.py or tools.py as those contain implementations

 Tests for quick sort and the functions that make up quick sort

 I suggest you keep the names function names as they are